r4inX/dbf-to-csv-converter/README.md

 ---

-**Made with ❤️ for the open-source community**
+**Made with love for the open-source community**

-If this tool helped you, please consider giving it a ⭐ on GitHub!
+If this tool helped you, please consider giving it a star on GitHub!